repositorioanonimo/PCN_to_SmartContract-Bridges/README.md

 ### Generating a PCN model from a SC model

 Before digging into the transformation details, it is worth noting that EMF models are persisted as XMI (XML Metadata Interchange) files.
-This technological bridge is therefore in charge of generating an XMI file from the corresponding Anonymous model.
+This technological bridge is therefore in charge of generating an XMI file from the corresponding SmaC model.
 The algorithm implemented by the bridge to achieve this is illustrated in Figure `GenProcessPCN`.

 ![Algorithm for PCN model generation](https://github.com/repositorioanonimo/PCN_to_SmartContract-Bridges/blob/main/Images/AnonymizedGenProcessSC.PNG)

 Regarding the process described in the last section, the interface manager is no longer needed here, as all the data required to build the PCN model is contained in the smart contract.
 In this way, the code generator only relies on a template manager to obtain different template layers, which are then combined to compose the output model.

-The process begins by receiving the Anonymous model resource along with an empty file, where the XMI code of the resulting PCN model will be written.
+The process begins by receiving the SmaC model resource along with an empty file, where the XMI code of the resulting PCN model will be written.
 First, the code generator retrieves the contract object from the resource, and then another generator function is invoked to initiate the *Code subprocess*, which is explained below.
 This subprocess generates the entire XMI code as a template.
 Finally, the generated template containing the code is written into the empty file, effectively converting it into the output PCN model, thus completing the process.

 - **Code:** This subprocess, derived from the main process, receives the contract object from the resource and is responsible for generating the full XMI code template.
 The process begins by retrieving the constructor object from the contract.
 From the constructor, the declaration lines representing the entities of the diagram are extracted.
 Next, the subprocess gathers a list of function objects that correspond to the steps in the process.
 Subsequently, it invokes the *Entities* subprocess, detailed below, to generate a template containing the XMI elements for the entities, including their associated sub-elements.
 This generated template is then passed to the template manager, which combines it with a base template that includes the XMI declaration for the output model.
 Once the final combined template is obtained, it is returned to the main process.